EdoardoGruppi/DAPS_assignment/code/Instructions.md

 # The validation split is used to set all the hyper-parameters that cannot be found with grid search algorithms
 ```

-Since the ARIMA model hyper-parameters are obtained through cross-validation via the pmdarima function, the previous lines should be uncommented.
-Nevertheless, since the results of the function does not change in this case, the cross-validation is applied on the entire training dataset to reduce the total execution time and the amount of images displayed that can create a little of disorder.
+The ARIMA hyper-parameters are obtained through cross-validation via the pmdarima function.
+Since the results of the function does not change in case the cross-validation is applied directly on the entire training dataset, to reduce the total execution time and the amount of images displayed that can create a little of disorder the lines above are commented and the code below presents `arima = arima_predictions(train_stock, test_stock, regressor=True)` instead of `arima_test(model=arima, train=train_stock, test=test_stock, regressor=True)`.

 ```python
 train_stock = concat([train_stock, valid_stock])